Sanj718/xapps/_docs/markets-widget.md

 ### Templates

 Choose from built-in templates.
-The **default** template supports full CSS variable customization.
+The **Default** template supports full customization through the dashboard style settings (colors, fonts, etc.).
+Other built-in templates use fixed styles — to modify them, upgrade to the **Pro plan** and use the custom CSS code editor.

 ### Custom CSS (Pro)